maxchu0523/maxchu0523.github.io/README.md

 - **Tailwind CSS**: A utility-first CSS framework that provides a set of pre-defined classes.
 I cloud rapidly build custom user interfaces.

-The combination of React and Tailwind CSS allows for efficient development and ensures that the site adapts beautifully to various screen sizes, including desktops, tablets, and mobile devices.
+- **DaisyUI**:  A rich set of pre-designed UI components, seamless integration with Tailwind CSS.
+Allowing me to not reinvent the wheel but still able to costomize the wheel.
+Awesome !!!

+- **Responsive Design**: When using theese tools together.
+I can create a responsive website that offers a uniform and visually appealing user experience.

 ## Explore My Projects and Skills

 I invite you to explore my projects, dive into my skills, and get a glimpse of what I'm passionate about.
 Don't hesitate to reach out if you have any questions, feedback, or collaboration opportunities.
-You can find my contact information on the portfolio site or [Mail Ms](mailto:maxchu0523@gmail.com)
+You can find my contact information on the portfolio site or [📧](mailto:maxchu0523@gmail.com)

 Once again, welcome to my portfolio site, and enjoy your visit!